-The Ontario Land Tribunal (OLT) and all who work within it are committed to providing access to justice and to high quality, independent, timely, fair and principled resolutions of the matters brought before them.
+The Ontario Land Tribunal (OLT) is committed to providing access to justice and to high quality, independent, timely, fair and principled resolutions of the matters brought before them.
 To achieve this, the OLT has developed the following four pillars and initiatives to improve its services to the public.